 Now it’s Your Turn

 I may not have been talking this entire time, but that hasn’t stopped me from becoming parched.
-Keep these plugins in mind as we move in 2015 and remember that there are always resources out there to help you when you need it.
+Keep these SEO plugins in mind as we move in 2015 and remember that there are always resources out there to help you with your WordPress when you need it.
 Thanks as always for reading, and be sure to tell me about your favorite plugins in the comments below.

 Venchito Tampon is the author of Digital Philippines, a link building blog that publishes actionable link acquisition strategies and content marketing tips to new and advanced digital marketers.
 He also offers custom link building services to local and international clients.